pivotal/docs-tap/install.md

 ## <a id='configure-envoy-lb'></a> Configure LoadBalancer for Contour ingress

 This section only applies when you use Tanzu Application Platform to deploy its own shared Contour ingress controller in `tanzu-system-ingress`.
-It is not applicable when you use an existing ingress with the components.
-You can share this ingress across `cnrs`, `tap_gui`, and `learningcenter`.
+It is not applicable when you use your own existing ingress.

+You can share this ingress across Cloud Native Runtimes (`cnrs`), Tanzu Application Platform GUI (`tap_gui`), and Learning Center (`learningcenter`).

 By default, Contour uses `NodePort` as the service type.
 To set the service type to `LoadBalancer`, add the following to your `tap-values.yml`: